TingtingF/SQL/README.md

 FROM Customers
 WHERE Phone IS NULL

 5.Find the cities with the most customers and rank in descending order.

+SELECT COUNT(CustomerID) AS Frequency,City
+FROM CUSTOMERS
+GROUP BY (City)
+ORDER BY Frequency DESC

+6.Create a new customer invoice id by combining a customer’s invoice id with their first and last name while ordering your query in the following order: firstname, lastname, and invoiceID.